We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

 I was skeptical about Norton's dual-app decision to separate Norton 360 with LifeLock app from the stand-alone LifeLock application.
-However, it might be as well to my habit of managing cybersecurity components from a single dashboard, as user LifeLock reviews are stellar.
+I usually prefer having all the cybersecurity features in one platform.

 Mobile apps